Find it first!

 The pub hosts regular (notoriously challenging) pub quizzes, regular DJ nights, and little gigs that often make for a great first visit.

-We offer real ale from three hand-pulls, craft beers, and an ever expanding wine and spirits list.
+We offer real ale from six hand-pulls, craft beers, and an ever expanding wine and spirits list.

 The Sussex Arms has a long and sometimes eccentric history – most notably perhaps having once had the border of Kent and Sussex running through its middle.